mriddle/mriddle/_posts/2013-03-22-porting-plugins-from-sublime-text-2-to-sublime-text-3.md

 ---
 layout : post
 title : Porting Plugins from Sublime Text 2
+excerpt: Tips and tricks for porting plugins from Sublime Text 2 to 3
 ---

 * The place to begin is the [porting guide](http://www.sublimetext.com/docs/3/porting_guide.html), which lists the main changes (python 3.3, asynchronous events, zipped packages, and so on).